v0id-user/omel/README.md

 ## Development Guidelines

 1. **Tech Stack Compliance**: Use only the approved technologies in the tech stack list.
-2. **Package Management**: Always check `bun.lock` for existing packages before adding new dependencies.
-3. **Security & Performance**: Optimize code for security and performance.
+2. **Security & Performance**: Optimize code for security and performance.
-4. **Monitoring**: Use Sentry for performance monitoring and error tracking.
+3. **Monitoring**: Use Sentry for performance monitoring and error tracking.

 ## Deployment